earthseed: kinship

 Image courtesy of Smack Mellon.
 Photo by Etienne Frossard.

 earthseed is an immersive, large-scale storytelling installation, sculpture, and archive.
 Inspired by temazcal ceremonies and ecological design, the sculpture takes on the architectural form of a pinecone, which houses intimate stories that are encoded onto seedpod lights.
-A pinecone is a seed pod that opens and closes in response to the conditions of its environment; depending on its context, it decides to share its seed or to withhold.
-Similarly, earthseed is an archive that withholds and discloses its seedstories according to landback protocols of entry.
+Just as a pinecone stores and guards its seeds by opening and closing in response to its environment, earthseed becomes an archive that withholds and discloses its seedstories according to landback protocols of entry.

 Activated by a passcode and a users touch, each seedpod activates a sound collage featuring excerpts from oral history interviews between me and my long time friend, Ximena Violante.
 These are collaged alongside political speeches from Land Day — specifically the NYC March with Palestine for Land and Liberation.